White River War: Aftermath

 Meeker and his ten associates were killed.
 The army and militiamen lost thirteen dead and forty-four wounded, most of them in the first twenty-four hours of the engagement.
 Eleven soldiers were awarded the Medal of Honor and approximately thirty were decorated for heroic conduct in one of the most decorated battles of the Indian Wars.
 The Medal of Honor awardees included Sergeant Henry Johnson and Captain Francis Dodge.
 Chief Jack estimated that nineteen Ute warriors were killed and seven were unaccounted for, though other sources say the Ute lost thirty-seven killed in both the Meeker incident and the battle.

 Hostility

-After the Milk Creek and White River incidents, there was intense hostility toward the Utes, both within Colorado and the American army, and mounting pressure to drive them entirely from the state, or to exterminate them altogether.
-There had already been a desire to move the Utes off their land prior to the outbreak of the war, so the fighting added fuel to the fire.
+After (and likely before) the Milk Creek and White River incidents, there was intense hostility toward the Utes, both within Colorado and the American army, and mounting pressure to forcefully displace the Ute Tribe entirely from the state, or to murder them altogether.
+There had already been an agenda to move the Utes off their own native land prior to the outbreak of the war, so the fighting added fuel to the fire and caused the Ute Tribe to defend their home.